pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 Hopefully this article will provide a good example of making a compute shader.

-An image histogram is where you sum up all the pixels in an image by their values.
+An image histogram is where you sum up all the pixels in an image by their values or by some measure of their values.

 For example, this 6x7 image

 <div class="center">